gfmoore/ESCI-JS/README.md

+// resets
+s { text-decoration:none; } //strike-through

+// colors redefine
+s { color: blue }

 # ESCI-JS

 This is a JavaScript implementation of the ESCI software (Exploratory Software for Confidence Intervals) that accompanies:

-<span style="color:blue">Introduction to The New Statistics: Estimation, Open Science, and Beyond by Geoff Cumming and Robert Calin-Jageman</span>
+### ~~Introduction to The New Statistics: Estimation, Open Science, and Beyond.~~
+by Geoff Cumming and Robert Calin-Jageman

 https://thenewstatistics.com/